 (Note: Regardless what everyone on the Web says, iOS 5.0.1 is stable.
 I have personally put it through the paces with multi-tasking, streaming media, games, multiple email accounts, and business apps without having any issues with battery life and freeze ups.)

-This tutorial will walk you through the steps for setting up and using the / Find My iPhone feature that is available with iPhone and iPad devices.
+This tutorial will walk you through the steps for setting up and using the Find My iPad / Find My iPhone feature that is available with iPhone and iPad devices.

-2.<!–[endif]–>Open the on your iPhone/iPad’s dashboard.
-Select and then Toggle ON the Find My iPhone/iPad option.
+2.<!–[endif]–>Open the Settings on your iPhone/iPad’s dashboard.
+Select Location Services and then Toggle ON the Find My iPhone/iPad option.
 If you Allowed iCloud to use Location Services, then this step may have already been auto set for you.

 3.Open the App Store on your iPhone/iPad’s dashboard.
 Select Search and type in Find My iPhone.
 Select the Find My iPhone application and Install.